 Questions to ask before renting an apartment

 One of the most important questions to ask before renting an apartment is how much rent the landlord will charge.
 Generally, landlords will want to see that you can meet the rent requirements before agreeing to move in.
 Ask the landlord whether they will charge a late fee if you miss a payment.
 Some landlords require you to pay twice as much for a month’s rent if you fall behind on your payments.
+This is never a problem in apartments for rent in Burbank, CA.

 Other important questions to ask before renting an apartment are whether utilities are included.
 Many apartments include trash pickup and cable service, but you should inquire about how much each one will cost.
 If the apartment allows pets, find out how much they charge.
 Check if there are any restrictions on how many people are allowed to live in a given apartment.
 You may want to avoid subletting an apartment if you are planning on living with a lot of visitors, especially if you have children.